Environmental Studies

 L82 EnSt 357 Multiparty Environmental Decision Making

 This course aims to provide students with the opportunity to develop and apply problem-solving skills in the context of environmental challenges.
 Students will learn basic frameworks of negotiation and decision-making through readings and role-play.
-Through the role-play, students will grapple with the perspectives of multiple stakeholders, the interplay of science and policy, and the ambiguity and uncertainty inherent in decision-making processes.
-This course is designed as an upper-level elective for third- and fourth-year students.
+Through the role-play students will grapple with the perspectives of multiple stakeholders, the interplay of science and policy, and the ambiguity and uncertainty inherent in decision-making processes.
+This classis designed as an upper-level elective for third and fourth year students.

 View Sections